9th Gr. Literature

 We will also attempt:

-Writing an "original" fairy tale
+To write an "original" fairy tale.

 Other Resources: